janustechacademy/EL6/README.md

 	The first two of these will be your class and lab machines.

 1. On the third machine run...

-	#cd /lab
+	# cd /lab
-	#./setup_final.sh
-	This will be the machine for the final lab.
-You will not need it for a while, so
-	#poweroff now
+	# ./setup_final.sh

 This final setup script is not yet complete.
 Contact academy@janusresearch.com for an availability date.